rfhb/ctrdata/docs/news/index.md

 CRAN release: 2020-07-27

 - workaround EUCTR certificate issue
-- streamline ctrGetQueryUrlFromBrowser()
+- streamline `ctrGetQueryUrlFromBrowser()`
 - better handling of complex fields
 - include further tests for query string handling, checking more parameters and return values
 - better clean-up after testing
-- ctrLoadQueryIntoDb(querytorerun = …) now looks for the date when the
+- `ctrLoadQueryIntoDb(querytorerun = ...)` now looks for the date when
-  querytorerun was last run, to more often use euctr update options
+  the querytorerun was last run, to more often use euctr update options
 - switching from travis to github action
 - upped coverage of code tested